StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 - **Kubernetes Cluster Name** - A name to identify the cluster.
 This does not need to match the cluster name used in `kubeconfig`, however, that is usually a good candidate for a unique name.

 If the Agent StackPack is not already installed, this will be automatically installed together with the Kubernetes StackPack.
-This is required to work with the StackState Agent, which will need to be installed on each node in the Kubernetes cluster.
+This is required to work with the StackState Agent, which will need to be deployed on each node in the Kubernetes cluster.

 ### Deploy the StackState Agent and Cluster Agent